WooCommerce VS Shopify In-Depth Comparison

 Some hosting providers provide a step-by-step guide for installing and setting up WooCommerce.
 As such, if you don’t have the budget to hire a developer, ask your hosting provider for help.

-From the foregoing, one thing is clear: Shopify is a lot easier to use, and its learning curve is less steep.
+From our comparison, one thing is clear: Shopify is a lot easier to use, and its learning curve is less steep.

 Search Engines Optimization (SEO): Shopify vs WooCommerce

 If potential customers can’t find you online, how could they possibly buy?
-An elegant website won’t by itself bring you buyers, SEO – among other digital marketing channels – will!
+An elegant website will not bring buyers by itself.
+Instead, SEO and other digital marketing channels will.

 Let’s see the SEO options available in Shopify and WooCommerce.

 Load speed is a huge factor when it comes to SEO.
 Naturally, the faster a page loads, the higher it will rank on search pages.
 Shopify is renowned for the high load speed of its websites, thanks to the robustness of its servers.